 \begin{corollary} Let $F$ be a torsion-free $H$-slope-semistable sheaf on $X$, then the numerical Chern characters of $F$ satisfy \eqref{InequalityOnThreefolds}. \end{corollary} \begin{proof} Same as \Cref{CorollaryOnSheaves}. \end{proof}

-\begin{remark} The argument above refines the method developed in \cite{li_stability_2019} and \cite{Naoki23_BG_hypersurfaces} by employing the restriction to $|H|$ instead of $|2H|$, together with explicit Clifford type bounds for plane quintic curves.
+\begin{remark} The argument above refines the method developed in \cite{li_stability_2019} and \cite{Naoki23_BG_hypersurfaces} by employing the restriction to $|H|$ instead of $|2H|$, together with explicit Clifford-type bounds for plane quintic curves.
 This improvement leads to sharper bound near $\frac{1}{2}$.

 It remains an open question whether these inequalities suffice to construct a Bridgeland stability condition of Gepner type on the quintic threefold.
 Indeed, the $(\beta,\alpha)$ in the family of stability conditions $\{\sigma^{a,b}_{\alpha,\beta,H}\}$ constructed in \cite{li_stability_2019} needs to satisfy